Large Lemma Miners: Can LLMs do Induction Proofs for Hardware?: Preliminaries

-A \emph{safety} verification problem is to decide whether a transition system $T$ is safe or not, i.e., whether there exists a safe inductive invariant, or a counterexample that shows $\neg \Prop$ is reachable from an initial state.

 In simple cases, $\Prop$ is already an inductive invariant.
-Complex properties, however, are often not inductive and an inductive invariant $\Inv$ must be synthesized instead.
-However, model checking algorithms~\cite{DBLP:books/daglib/0007403-2, DBLP:journals/pieee/VizelWM15,Ivrii2022}, which are the backbone of most EDA tools, sometimes fail to synthesize $\Inv$ in a reasonable amount of time.
+Complex properties, however, are often not inductive and an inductive invariant $\Inv$ must be synthesized to prove them.
+However, model checking algorithms ~\cite{DBLP:books/daglib/0007403-2}, which are the backbone of most EDA tools, sometimes fail to synthesize $\Inv$ in a reasonable amount of time.

 In such scenarios, manual intervention is required.
 An FV engineer can add auxiliary lemmas that form a safe inductive invariant, making the safety verification problem tractable for model checking algorithms.